ToeFungi/exchange-rates-as-promised/README.md

     rates: response.rates
   }))
 ```

+#### Responses
+There is a standardised response type of `ExchangeResponse` which is altered depending on the request.
+In the event of
+querying historical data, the `rates` within `ExchangeResponse` will contain the type of `HistoricalRates` whereas any
+other request will contain the type of `Rates`.

 ## Supported Currencies
 The following currencies are currently supported by this client.
 All of these currencies are listed on the